THE JAWA DATABASE

 Let's start at the beginning...
 So what are they ?

 Jawas are an alien species from the Star Wars universe.
-Ther're well known scavengers, droid traders and occupational chancers.
-Being a rather skittish race, they reisde in packs and are more likley to run away from a fight than start one.
-As inhabitants of the desert world of Tatooine, they live onboard massive tank-like vehicles called Sandcrawlers, which protects them from sand storms and attacks from other aliens like the Tusken Raiders.
+They are well known scavengers, droid traders and occupational chancers.
+Being characteristiclly skittish, Jawas reisde in packs and are more likley to run away from a fight than actually start one.
+As inhabitants of the desert world's such as Tatooine, they live onboard massive tank-like vehicles called Sandcrawlers, which protects them from sandstorms and dangers of other races like the Tusken Raiders.

-Thought to be a species evolved from rodents, Jawas measure approximately 1.0 to 1.4 meters in height.
-Jawas are commonly dressed in long brown robes, with large hoods hiding everything but the glow of their eyes.
-Adorded with leather bandoliers and gun straps criss crossed over their shoulders, they normally brandish rudimentary Ion weapons or other types of equipment for restraining droids.
+Thought to be a species evolved from rodent like creatures, Jawas commonly measure somewhere between 1.0 to 1.4 meters in height.
+With large hoods hiding everything but the glow of their eyes, Jawas are commonly dressed in long brown robes, adorded with leather bandoliers and gun straps that criss cross over the shoulders.
+Brandishing rudimentary Ion weapons or other types of equipment for restraining droids.

-Long before Star Wars was filmed, George Lucas had been writing various scripts for a space feature in the stlye of the old Flash Gordon serials seen in the 1930's.
-Durring the inital concept of Star Wars he employed the artist Ralph McQuarrie to paint various scenes based on iideas from the not finished scripts.
-Some of these included areas of Tatoonie with the Jawas in places inhabitated.
+George Lucas had been wanting to produce new verson of the Flash Gordon serials seen in the 1930's.
+But unable to obtain the license of Flash Gordon, he embarked on his own sci-fi universe which became Star Wars.
+Durring the inital concept of Star Wars he employed the artist Ralph McQuarrie to design various concept scenes based on ideas from George's early scripts.
+Some of these included areas of an alien desert planet (Tatoonie) with alien nomadic-traders (Jawas) in places they inhabitated.

 These concept images were shown to the production crew as the base for the real desgins to be seen on film .